isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 The worried looks on the faces of all the doctors there did not go away.

-Dr. Hirako called to me as he wrote on my medical report.
+Dr. Hirako called out to me as he wrote on my medical report.

 "Mr. Iha, you are always welcome to come back if you feel you can't do your best."

 "Thank you very much.
-But I have no intention of going through that gate again!"
+But I have no intention of going back that gate again!"

-[^1]: In 1943, the American Faget announced that a derivative of the sulfonamide drug Promin was effective as a treatment for leprosy.
-In Japan, after the war, Morizo Ishidate, a former professor at the University of Tokyo, succeeded in synthesizing the drug.
+[^1]: In 1943, the American Faget announced that a derivative of the sulfonamide drug Promin was effective as a treatment for Hansen's disease.
+In Japan, after the war, Ishidate Morizo, a former professor at the University of Tokyo, succeeded in synthesizing the drug.
 Promin was injected intravenously.
 Subsequently, Dapsone was developed as an oral drug, paving the way for outpatient treatment.
 Rifampicin was subsequently developed.
 Since 1983, multidrug combination therapy (DDS, B663, and rifampicin) has been the mainstay of treatment.
 With this combination therapy, leprosy loses its infectivity in a few days.